Masayo Takahashi: Awards and honors

-In 2015 Takahashi was awarded the Ogawa-Yamanaka Prize in Stem Cell Biology.
-Nature Magazine named her as one of five “scientists to watch in 2014” and nominated her as one of ten “people who mattered in 2014”.
+In 2015, Takahashi was awarded the Ogawa-Yamanaka Prize in Stem Cell Biology.
+Nature Magazine named her as one of five “scientists to watch in 2014” and nominated her as one of ten “people who mattered in 2014.”
+In 2016 and 2017, Takahashi became a laureate of the Asian Scientist 100 by the Asian Scientist.

-Further Prospects
+Further prospects

 Many challenges remain however to advance the technology and make it commercially available.
 One of the issues is the high cost and it is estimated that could take until around 2019 before the cost of the IPS treatment for AMD will is below ¥10 million ($95,500) The procedure is expected to set the path for more applications of IPS-cell technology, which offers the versatility of embryonic cells without their ethical talent.
 The future of IPSC therapy looks promising and regenerative medicine will likely become a big field in the future.
 IPSCs and ESCs have the potential to industrialize the cell therapy field because they can be expanded so that more cells can be made for many patients.
 Also photoreceptor transplantation along with IPS derived cells is to be expected within five years which should not only slow AMD but could possibly even restore some vision.
 In addition, the effect of regenerative medicine will not depend on the donors cells but depend on the host condition and the surgery skill.